chrisseaton/rhizome/doc/graphviz.md

 What all the nodes do and they are connected like this is explained in the documents on our intermediate representation (IR) and how we build graphs.

+Not demonstrated here are orange edges, which show edges that have connected graph fragments (described later on), end edges which will connect graph fragments but are currently dangling, which are shown in dashed orange.

 ### How it works

 Making graphs that look nice automatically is a challenging computer science